 Our Neighbourhood Association meeting is open to anyone interested in the business of MHBP.
 It is at 7 pm in room 201 of the Breithaupt Centre.
 We will be discussing many issues in our neighbourhood including the Margaret Avenue Bridge, Street Painting, supporting local initiatives.Come out and join the conversation.

 Welcome to the MHBPNA Blog, run for several years by our committed and long-standing Board Member, Ted Parkinson!
 Ted created the original MHBPNA blogspot way back in 2008 and has dutifully kept it current and interesting since then.
-This page merely provides a window into Ted's latest musings - for the real meat of the MHBPNA blog, and to see all the posts going back 6 years, please visit the original blog.
+This page merely provides a window into Ted's latest musings - for the real meat of the MHBPNA blog, and to see all the posts going back to 2008, please visit the original blog.

 Most people in the Kitchener area know about the unfortunate and costly fire at the Victoria Common development on July 22, 2014.
 We have been asked to post the following in case anyone can help out with the ongoing investigation.
 Thanks!FIREIncident #: WA14164729Publish Date: Jul 24, 2014Incident Date: Jul 22, 2014Location: LOUISA ST, KITCHENER, ON CanadaThe investigation into this incident is continuing and is now being led by Waterloo Regional Police General Division detectives.

 Last weekend we had the Waterloo Jazz Festival and the Kitchener Ribfest and Craft Beer in Victoria Park as two events.
 They were a lot of fun.
 Of course, we have the Kitchener Blues Festival in just a couple of weeks as well.There is an ongoing exhibition and events for Building Waterloo Region.
 Please check out their website.
 This weekend there are even more events in downtown Kitchener which is just a short walk from our neighbourhood.